EtienneGrey/etiennegrey/README.md

 ### Glad to see you here!

-I am a native iOS Engineer currently working @ Phia 🚀
+I am a native iOS Engineer.

 I have a passion for building products that genuinely improve people’s lives by solving real problems in simple, impactful ways.